M. LIBERTO GORGONI

 At the bar, the story of my ‘cancellation’ led to random topics, as though my situation is just a pretext for other subjects we can ruminate for our brand of humor, acerbic, vague, but, as always, vulgar.
 Matthew had a thing about curved balls, when it comes to relationships.
 But soon, André edged him on the aggressive nature of women in the age of social media.
 We were raving quietly about the toxicity levels of our masculinities.
 We had a data-sheet of their origins, as well, spewed out in laughter, as we remembered moments in childhood chasing alleys and street-corners in San Francisco, fishing afternoons on a lake near Jacksonville, and skateboarding on the heatwaves of the San Fernando Valley in Los Angeles.

 We were mansplaining ourselves on the habits of our minds when it comes to women, like we were desperate but, at the same time, reluctant to evolve into a different form of masculinity, something less Neanderthal, less hunter-gatherer, but rather hunter-maternal perhaps, a softer straight man with a bevelled edge, or whatever men needs to do to make themselves feel non-toxic to women.
 We were trying to gauge and critique our sense of wokeness to ourselves.
 Our desperation is palpable.
 It’s a continuation of an on-going, but convoluted conversation, between the three of us.
 The point is to update and revamp our radars, if we want our future relationships to last, and mean something.
 It’s all about signs, and the signifiers of female behaviour.
 And I’m bad at signs.
-That’s why this woman who is now my ex turned my deficiency into an essay, and titled her email: It’s time to demystify
+That’s why this woman who is now my ex turned my deficiency into an essay, and titled her email: It’s time to demystify.

 Of course, I was immediately mystified, as though I’d been on alien territory with her, all this time.
 Cluelessness now had a new cohort: Marlon.
 Her sincerity crawled under my skin like an apology.
 I loved the clarity of her thoughts.
 The clarity of indignation delivered in smooth, mellifluous prose.
 But it’s just an elegant way of saying ‘Fuck-you, babe.’
 She psychoanalysed our differences, and the reasons why we’re not the right fit.
 And her psycho-babble somehow convinced me she was right.
 Ending her email with an emoji of a palm tree feels like a celebration for the ‘cancellation’ of our relationship.
 I can see the beautiful people around that tree, clad in the barest garments like everyone in Miami.
 That’s where the email was composed.
 Florida is her next stop, to cover a new wave of migration coming from the Caribbean and South America for a dream magazine.